Last updated 18/12/2024

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the chair

-All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.
+All Directors are encouraged to use their judgement and to challenge all matters, whether strategic or operational.

 Board Committees